-Work commissioned for the “Why ain’t you rich if you’re so smart” group exhibition, an official parallel project at Marrakech Biennale 2014.
+Work commissioned by Pauline Doutreluingne and Bonaventure Ndikung for the “Why ain’t you rich if you’re so smart” group exhibition, an official parallel project at the Marrakech Art Biennale 2014. (video with multi-track audio (27:00), loudspeakers, printed notes, percussion, CD, curtains.)

 Following the repatriation in 2010 of the Paul Bowles Collection of Moroccan traditional music from Washington to Tangier, Zouheir Atbane and Gilles Aubry started a collaborative artistic research focused on the reception of these recordings in today’s Morocco, in relation to contemporary discourse about cultural preservation.